 Or, in other words, it wasn’t that the Elder Wand recognized Harry, it recognized the hawthorn wand.
 Not the wand’s holder, the wand itself.

 Which does not fit anything that we had ever been told to that point.
-Compounding the problem by expecting us to now believe that no wand that has ever lost a duel against another wand will ever again act against any holder of that wand.
+And given that this is supposeedly the punchline to the whole conflict, we really ought to have.
+Which compounds the problem by expecting us to now believe that no wand that has ever lost a duel against another wand will ever again act against any holder of that wand.
 And that just makes no sense whatsoever.

 And the final wrap up of the climax of your story is not the place that one ought to be introducing some kind of new and hoopy magic.
 This is pulling a rabbit out of your hat.
 It’s flashy all right.
 But the audience knows that it is rigged, and it’s totally bogus.